Georeactor/georeactor-blog/posts/osm-1.md

 Setting the tag value column cells to be `dir="auto"` - this would help spot errors and being in line with the OSM tiles.
 I made a pull request on the OpenStreetMap website repo, roughly summarizing the problem and this one-liner fix.

-Changing the name input of iD editor - this would affect the alignment of text input, and could weird people out. iD is going through some kind of PR pause / long-needed canvas/GL rewrite, so I'll hold off on proposing changes for now.
+Changing the name input of iD editor - this would affect the left-alignment of text input, and could take people by surprise. iD is going through some kind of PR pause / long-needed canvas/GL rewrite, so I'll hold off on proposing changes for now.

 <br/>
 <br/>